 This is known as ‘special category’ or ‘sensitive personal data’ and covers things like information about your health, ethnic origin, religious beliefs, political opinions or any genetic or biometric data that is used to identify you.

 We do not usually collect ‘sensitive personal data’ from people contacting us or customers of our services unless there is a clear reason for doing so, such as health or dietary requirements for provision of appropriate accommodation, access or additional information relevant to your stay with us.
+We will ask you if we can make a note of this information before recording it.

 Your debit and credit card information